Schema-on-Read Vs Schema-on-Write

 Databases have employed a Schema-on-Write paradigm for decades, that is, the schema/structure is first defined up front and then the data is written to the said schema as a part of the write process.
 Once the data has been written to the schema it is then available for reading, as such it’s named Schema-on-Write.

-Schema-on-Read has come about in conjunction with the rise of big data, here the data is first landed in its native form (structured and/or unstructured) with no imposed schema.
+Schema-on-Read has come about in conjunction with the rise data lakes primarily for data science use cases and machine learning models.
+Here the raw data is first landed in its native form (structured and/or unstructured) with no imposed schema.
 Only once the data is read is the schema is applied, hence Schema-on-Read.